Minnesota Workplace Injury Attorneys

 When it comes to injuries on the job, many people automatically think of sudden, traumatic injuries suffered by people in high-risk occupations, such as construction workers, firefighters, police officers and prison guards.
-In fact, however, almost any line of work puts employees in potentially vulnerable situations possibly resulting in injuries.
+However, almost any line of work puts employees in potentially vulnerable situations that may result in injuries.
+Cumulative trauma or repetitive stress injuries, such as carpal tunnel syndrome, are not acute injuries, but they are still work injuries.

 How Does Minnesota Law Define Workplace Injuries?